DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world1.md

 "I cannot imagine."

 "Yeah, hearing it made me shiver.
-And we were fighting against races that could calmly talk about something like that."
+And we were fighting against the race that could calmly talk about something like that."

 A bitter smile appeared on the female commander's face.